anthonyec/website/_work/findbot.md

 color: FCC8D1
 title: Findbot
 client: Personal
-snippet: Slack chat bot to help my colleagues find project folders on the server fast.
+snippet: Slack chatbot to help my colleagues find project folders on the server fast.
 overview: Finding specific project folders on my company server was hard.
 So I created a Slack bot for my colleagues to locate and open project folders fast.
 tags:
     - nodejs